ElektraInitiative/libelektra/src/plugins/process/README.md

 - infos/needs =
 - infos/provides =
 - infos/recommends =
-- infos/placements = postcommit
+- infos/placements = pregetstorage getstorage postgetstorage presetstorage setstorage
 - infos/status = maintained unittest shelltest tested configurable experimental
 - infos/metadata =
 - infos/description = executes other plugins inside an own process

 ## Introduction

 The process plugin uses the `pluginprocess` library in order to execute other plugins inside an own process.
 This is useful for plugins which cause memory leaks to be isolated in an own process.
 Furthermore this is useful for runtimes or libraries that cannot be reinitialized in the same process after they have been used.

-Note that the `infos/*` metakeys of this plugin are only a placeholder, infos will be replaced with the proxied plugin's contract when this plugin is actually used.

 ## Usage